pawamoy/git-changelog/docs/usage.md

 [(--filter-commits)](cli.md#filter_commits)

-Sometimes it may be useful to use a limited set of commits, for example, if your project has migrated to semver recently and you want to ignore old non-conventional commits.
+Sometimes it may be useful to use a limited set of commits, for example, if your project has migrated to SemVer recently and you want to ignore old non-conventional commits.

 This is possible through the option `-F`, `--filter-commits`, which takes a *revision-range* to select the commits that will be used in the changelog.